LukaLavs/project-group-11/README.md

 - `src/patterns_in minimal_graphs.ipynb` combines MILP for exact solutions on small graphs and Simulated Annealing (SA) for heuristic solutions on larger graphs to find minimal and maximal *Second Complementary Zagreb Index* values.
 - `src/patterns_in maximal_graphs.ipynb` integrates brute-force enumeration for small graphs and simulated annealing (SA) heuristic for larger graphs to find maximal *Second Complementary Zagreb Index* values across different graph sizes.

+## Expirimental scripts
+- `tests/expirimental.py` implements a sketch of an expirimental algorithm defined in report.

+## Results
+   Graph images are found in `optimal-graphs`.
+Note that some graphs with minimal $cM_2$ values are not necessarily optimal, as they were obtained using a heuristic method.

+   Some other images and expiriments are found in `notebooks`.
 ## Authors:
 - Luka Lavš
 - Tinka Napret-Kaučič